 Pre-sale valuations (particularly for smaller businesses) are often a distraction and worse, they can distort seller price expectations versus the market reality.
 Value is driven and cemented by good preparation and canny marketing, concentrate on both.

-Create a one-page business sales profile for prospective buyers
+Create a one-page business sales profile

 Prepare a one-page market ‘teaser’ with headline information about your business.
 Use this document as a template for circulation to buyers and advertisers; Include the following;